3.6 Spacewar! States and Behaviors

 SpaceShip

-The space ship is the most complex object, some clarifications regarding its variables are needed.
+The spaceship is the most complex object, some clarifications regarding its variables are needed.

-A few words regarding the euclidean coordinates: the origin of our orthonormal frame is the central star, its first vector is oriented toward the right of the screen, and the second one towards the top of the screen.
+A few words regarding the Euclidean coordinates: the origin of our orthonormal frame is the central star, its first vector is oriented toward the right of the screen, and the second one towards the top of the screen.
 This choice eases the computation of the ship’s acceleration, velocity and position.
 More on this below.

 Torpedo